G 255 (IN)

 This is the only picture known to exist of that G series, depicted on an Auto-Union-DKW 1000 Sonderklasse F91, an advanced German car of the period 1953-58.

-The more usual (??) issue of the 1950-59 Hollandia plates, used the NG prefix and leading zeroes, probably on the white/blue plates of mainland Holland.
-This Beetle NG-04 is certainly using the mainland dies AND as it carries the NGN international Identification oval, it would seem to have been photographed in Holland, having returned from service in the territory.
+The more usual (??) issue of the 1950-59 Papua/Hollandia (now Jayapura) plates, used the NG prefix and leading zeroes, probably on the white/Prussian Blue plates of mainland Holland.
+This VW Beetle NG-04 is certainly using the Dutch dies AND as it carries the NGN international Identification oval, it would seem to have been photographed in Holland, having returned from service in the Papua territory.
 Few people still living ever saw such a plate!

 X- 451 (IN)

-Further west, in Netherlands Indonesia, those who returned their cars to Europe at the end of their work tour. were given a temporary plate with an X prefix, for the first many years in white on black, and later in black on white/ They almost aways carried the regulation oval and it is thought many came back to Holland and tickled Stoel’s fancy.
+Further west, in Netherlands Indonesia, those who returned their cars to Europe at the end of their work tour. were given a temporary plate with an X prefix, for the first many years in white on black, and later in black on white.
+They almost always carried the regulation oval and it is thought many came back to Holland and tickled Stoel’s fancy.

 Several pictures of the microcar Fiat 500 Topolino/Mouse exist showing us Indonesian plates.
 Wholly unsuitable for the rugged conditions, one would have thought – but probably very cheap indeed, so a few sales were guaranteed.
 X 554 is an example of the white version of the exit plate issued to vehicles leaving permanently from Dutch Indonesia.

 There is confusion over the systems in use in NGN.
 The 1950-59 series above was issued concurrently, it seems with another, below, using a prefix letter for the year (M=1955, N=56, O-57, P-58, R=59, S-60, T-61 and U=62.)
 Then followed a suffix for the vehicle type – where A coded motorcycles, B coded cars, c, lorries, D, buses and F, moped-scooters.
-The serial number indicated the issuing office.
+The serial number indicated the issuing offices, which were allocated batches of numbers.

-These are said to have been issued (but partly overlapping?) between 1953 & 63.
-Who knows anything which could clarify this anomaly?
+These two types are said to have been issued (but partly overlapping?) between 1953 & 63.
+Who knows anything which could clarify this matter?